mulesoft-assets/template-sfdc2sfdc-user-broadcast/README.md

 Simple steps to get SFDC to SFDC User Broadcast running.

+## A few Considerations <a name="afewconsiderations" />

+There are a couple of things you should take into account before running this kick:

+1. **Users cannot be deleted in SalesForce:** For now, the only thing to do regarding users removal is disabling/deactivating them, but this won't make the username available for a new user.
+2. **Each user needs to be associated to a Profile:** SalesForce's profiles are what define the permissions the user will have for manipulating data and other users.
+Each SalesForce account has its own profiles.
+In this kick you will find a processor labeled *assignProfileId and Username to the User* where to map your Profile Ids from the source account to the ones in the target account.
+Note that for the integration test to run properly, you should change the constant *DEFAULT_PROFILE_ID* in *BusinessLogicTestIT* to one that's valid in your source test organization.
+3. **Working with sandboxes for the same account**: Although each sandbox should be a completely different environment, Usernames cannot be repeated in different sandboxes, i.e. if you have a user with username *bob.dylan* in *sandbox A*, you will not be able to create another user with username *bob.dylan* in *sandbox B*.
+If you are indeed working with Sandboxes for the same SalesForce account you will need to map the source username to a different one in the target sandbox, for this purpose, please refer to the processor labeled *assign ProfileId and Username to the User*.

+### Running on Studio <a name="runonstudio"/>
+Once you have imported your Anypoint Template into Anypoint Studio you need to follow these steps to run it:

++ Locate the properties file `mule.dev.properties`, in src/main/resources
++ Complete all the properties required as per the examples in the section [Properties to be configured](#propertiestobeconfigured)
++ Once that is done, right click on you Anypoint Template project folder
++ Hover you mouse over `"Run as"`
++ Click on  `"Mule Application"`

 ## Running on CloudHub <a name="runoncloudhub"/>

 While [creating your application on CloudHub](http://www.mulesoft.org/documentation/display/current/Hello+World+on+CloudHub) (Or you can do it later as a next step), you need to go to Deployment > Advanced to set all environment variables detailed in **Properties to be configured** as well as the **mule.env**.